vivekjag1/C25-AWS-Setup-Guide/README.md

-## AWS Setup Guide - CS 3733 B24
+## AWS Setup Guide - CS 3733 C25
 Vivek Jagadeesh
 ### Overview
-This guide will help you setup an AWS account and deploy a flask app with a PostgreSQL database to AWS EC2 and RDS.
+This guide will help you setup an Amazon Web Services account and deploy your term project to the cloud using AWS EC2 and RDS, and Docker.

-EC2 - Elastic Cloud Compute is an AWS service which allows you to create virtual machines that run on AWS servers.
-These will run the application
+<strong>0AWS EC2 (elastic cloud compute) </strong> is an AWS services which allows you to create virtual machines which run on AWS Servers.
+This will <strong>publically host</strong> your term project so that it is available via the internet.

-RDS - Relational Database Services is an AWS service which allows you to run a DBMS server.
-This will run the database.

-## Warning
+<strong> AWS RDS (relational database services) </strong>is an AWS service which will run the back-end database for your application on its own, dedicated server.
+This is much faster than if we did not use a dedicated service.

+<strong> Docker </strong> is a tool which allows you to use containers to run your code.
+It standardizes the development environment, because every container built using the same dockerfile (provided) will run in exactly the same way.
+We are using docker to build your project locally, because EC2 is not powerful enough to build the project on its own.

+# Warning!
 AWS requires a credit card for all accounts.
 Deviating from the guidelines in these instructions could result in charges.
-Furthermore, make sure that after this course is finished that all AWS resources are closed.
+Furthermore, make sure that after as soon as this course is finished that all AWS resources are closed to avoid charges.
+It is also very important that you periodically check AWS cost and manegement center to ensure you are not being charged

 ### Step 1 - Make an AWS account